lut3k-IT/forkify/README.md

 # Introduction

 This is a project from Jonas Schmedtmann course.
-But I don't want to copy paste all solutions.
-I'll try to make some things on my own.

 # About the project

 My host: https://lut3k-forkify.netlify.app

-## File organisation

-[todo]

 ## Architecture

-I'm following the MVC architecture
+I'm following the MVC architecture.

 ## Configuration